NillionNetwork/nillion-docs/docs/aivm.md

    pip install "nillion-aivm[examples]"
    ```

 This command installs all necessary dependencies for performing secure inference on AIVM.
+You can now check the  [examples to test Nillion AIVM](https://github.com/NillionNetwork/nillion-aivm)

-### Starting the Development Network
+#### Starting the Development Network

 Launch the AIVM development network with: